acacode/swagger-typescript-api/.changeset/synchronous-template-require.md

 "swagger-typescript-api": patch
 ---

-Support synchronous require in templates using Node's createRequire.
+Support synchronous `require` in templates using Node's `createRequire`.